Do You Experience Sharp Pain, Burning Sensation, or Seeing Red Blood When Pooping?

 If an anal fissure doesn’t heal on its own, it can become chronic, causing persistent pain and discomfort.
 In such cases, medical treatments like Botox injections, topical medications, or surgery (such as lateral internal sphincterotomy) may be necessary to promote healing.

 After anal fissure surgery, most patients experience some discomfort for a few days, but the pain from the fissure itself usually resolves within a week.
-Full recovery may take several weeks, and any post-surgical pain can be managed with pain relievers and proper aftercare.

 While anal fissures can recur after surgery, it is uncommon.
 Maintaining a high-fiber diet, staying hydrated, and avoiding straining during bowel movements can help reduce the risk of recurrence.